goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 | Skip gram in 1 sentence -> Given a word, find it's nearby words (context words).
 | CBOW in 1 sentence -> Given context words, find the target word.

 One of the many beautiful thing about NLP is, you can create a labelled dataset using an unlabelled dataset.
 Our objective is to build a model that finds words nearby a target word.

 Let us understand how the training dataset is created using a sample sentence.
-We first define a window, we have our target word with the relevant context words around it.
+We first define a window (here it's 2), we have our target word with the relevant context words around it.

 ![Image of word2vec explanation](/assets/blog_assets/evolution_of_llms/28.webp)

 Now that we have our training data, let us understand how the model itself is constructed.
 Remember how we talked about cheesiness as a feature for our cheese, then protein, well both of them can be described as their own individual neuron.
 So in the example below we have an embedding model with 300 as it's dimension (In modern embedding model when you talk about dimensions, it is essentially talking about how many features can be used to describe one particular token, as a rule of thumb higher the dimension, more complex is it's representation)

 So for any given word, we can create a one hot encoding, then pass it through our embedding model.
 Which is then passed to the final Softmax layer which gives the probability of all the words which are likely to be a context word.

 > I have a question for you, What is the difference between nn.Embedding and nn.Sequential?